FlyingSpringrol/Human-memory/README.md

 Theory behind Hopfield Nets:
 Minimization of an energy function to create content-adressable memory.
 Hopfield nets are incredibly interesting as they illustrate a recursive feeding network, that is, its output feeds back into its inputs.
 I think the saved, incrementally changing states of the net might be a perfect model for biological memory.
-I might have implemented my net wrong, but they work in a different way that I expected.
-See, I thought if I trained an 'H' for example, the net output would be an 'H', but the net output is actually the stable state that the 'H' was trained to.
-Why this is a bit disappointing is because you have to directly reference the trained states to pull out an input.
+   Possible parameters for Hopfields:
+      *
 I wonder if recurrent systems have been observed in the brain, and if this recurrence is what allows for memory recall. http://www.scholarpedia.org/article/Hopfield_network http://www.cs.toronto.edu/~mackay/itprnn/ps/506.522.pdf